 Berlin, for example, presents its system this way:

 - Rapid transit, consisting of U-bahn and S-bahn.
 (These have numbers starting with U or S. Both are fully grade separated rail transit.
-They developed separately and thus exhibit the same poor interconnectivity that can be seen in the New York City Subway between lines built by different companies, but now the intent is clearly to present them as one system and gradually build better connections between them.)
+They developed separately and thus exhibit the same poor interconnectivity that can be seen in the New York City Subway between lines built by different companies.
+Now the intent is clearly to present them as one system and gradually build better connections between them.)

 - Frequent local-stop transit, called the “Metro-Netz.”
 Metro-Netz service is identified by a route number starting with M, and this supposedly guarantees service every 10 minutes or better for 20 hours a day.
 Metro-Netz service can be either streetcar or bus.